 People frequently describe Dan's material as smart, fun, and original.
 He brings an amusing, laid back energy to the stage.
 He has a dry wit, a unique sense of humor, and a fast joke-telling pace that audiences love.
 Inspired by comics like Steven Wright and Mitch Hedberg, he specializes in short jokes and one-liners with an absurdist edge.
 His comedy covers a wide variety of topics, including aquarium memberships, fruit bat documentaries, and the historical origins of garden gnomes.

-Dan's unique brand of comedy is a consistent crowd-pleaser, whether the audience is big or small.
-Those who see him perform are guaranteed a memorable, highly entertaining experience.
+Dan's distinctive brand of comedy is a consistent crowd-pleaser, whether the audience is big or small.
+Those who see him perform are guaranteed a memorable, bear-free experience.